sena-00/bandit/README.md

 You defenitely can and should search the file with all the details provided.
 However, using `find -size 1033c` does the trick.
 "Find" is used for navigating files.
 1033 is the size and "c" for bytes.

 ![image](https://github.com/sena-00/bandit/assets/156020094/4ce20226-78ac-44b0-b8b9-70684a99b140)

+## Bandit 6

+Log in with the username and password for **bandit6**.
+In this level we are looking for a specific file:
+- owned by user bandit7
+- owned by group bandit6
+- 33 bytes in size